 In Ancient Greek culture and mythology Eros was the god associated with physical attraction and love, capable of making divine or mortal individuals fall in love with his enchanted arrows.
-In most ancient theogonies Eros was thought to have born from primitive chaos, and was considered a solemn and primordial god, often associated to the mother earth goddess, Gaia.
-The most common and popular tradition, however, wants Eros to have born form Aphrodite, the goddess of love.
+In most ancient theogonies Eros was thought to have been born from primitive chaos, and was considered a solemn and primordial god, often associated to the mother earth goddess, Gaia.
+The most common and popular tradition, however, has Eros being born form Aphrodite, the goddess of love.

 Eros in Classical and Hellenistic Traditions

 Early Greek art depicted Eros as a slender, nude adult male embodying sexual power.
 Eros’ cult was partially marginalized from the religion in Classical Greece, regaining prominence in the Hellenistic period.
 The Hellenistic Eros was softer and chubbier, and his presentation as a winged toddler eventually became the norm.
 This notably youthful image of Eros carried over into that of Cupid in Roman religion, not only in representations of the god himself but also in mythological or genre scenes depicting multiple erotes or putti, popular in later Renaissance and Baroque art.
 The innumerable Hellenistic and Roman figures of erotes or cupids are often visual representations of the soul in the afterlife.
 This symbolism was tightly connected with the myth of Love and Psyche, narrated by Apuleius in the Metamorphoses and destined for a singular fortune in literature and art.